araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 When I discovered that the action limits were way too large, my first reflex was to re-train SAC, but with only 3% of the action space, to more or less match the effective action space of PPO.
 Although it didn't reach PPO performance, there was finally some sign of life (an average episodic return slightly positive after a while).

-What I tried next was to reduce SAC exploration by having a smaller entropy coefficient at the beginning of training.
+What I tried next was to reduce SAC exploration by having a smaller entropy coefficient[^ent-coef] at the beginning of training.
 Bingo!
 SAC finally learned to solve the task!

-TODO: image learning curve
+TODO: image learning curve?

-Note: the entropy coeff is the coeff that does the trade-off between RL objective and entropy maximization

 <video controls src="https://b2drop.eudat.eu/public.php/dav/files/z5LFrzLNfrPMd9o/sac_trained_cut_1.mp4">
 </video>